kojiOnHill/JLReq-LyX-layout/README.md

 - `/usr/local/share/lyx` or `/usr/share/lyx` on UN\*X-like systems including Linux,
 - `C:\Program Files\LyX` on Windows,
 - `/Applications/LyX/Contents/Resources` on MacOS.

+You will need to acquire writing permission on these directories.

+### Installing to a user directory
+Alternatively,
+1. you can copy files in the **layouts** directory to an arbitrary place as you like and
+2. specify them from "Local Class" at Document -> Setting -> Document Class.

 ## Documentation
 Look at one of example files available in the **examples** directory ([PDF output](examples/jlreq-article-tate.pdf): see lyx file for its composition), and also the documentation of the *jlreq* LaTeX class itself.
 Note that the lyx file in the examples directory is readable with LyX versions greater than LyX-2.3.x.